PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 5.2 Injection Site Reactions

 Thrombophlebitis was associated with the administration of PROTONIX I.V.
+Assess the patient and remove the catheter if clinically indicated.

 5.3 Potential for Exacerbation of Zinc Deficiency